tonycletus/tonycletus/README.md

 - 💬 Ask me about coding and marketing
 - 📫 How to reach me: https://twitter.com/iamtonycletus
 - ⚡ Fun fact: The usual programmers drink coffee while coding but I drink Garri + condiment!
+- 💎 What else?
+Might be unsual but I do these => coding, marketing, content, product, design (curious learner)